uclaml/CS269-Spring2021/index.md

 The paper presentation will start from week 5.

 Both the instructor and other students will grade the presentation (no self-grading).
-You can check the detailed grading criteria on the [course syllabus](https://www.dropbox.com/s/arxjedzt8frmrkg/syllabus_CS269.pdf?dl=0).
+We will provide the detailed grading criteria later.

 ## Project